Arts Integration Specialist, School Support Administrator

 - integrated with other disciplines reaches students who might not otherwise be engaged in classwork.

-- experiences boost critical thinking, teaching students to take the time to be more careful and thorough in how they observe the world.
+- boost critical thinking, teaching students to take the time to be more careful and thorough in how they observe the world.

 - provide challenges for learners at all levels.

-- engages students, students participating in the arts are four times more likely to be recognized for academic achievement, to participate in a math and science fair, or to win an award for writing an essay or poem than children who do not participate.
+- engages students, students participating in the arts are four times more likely to be recognized for academic achievement, to participate in a math and science fairs, or to win an award for writing an essay or poem than children who do not participate.